 NATIONAL MACADAMIA NUT DAY

-Macadamia nuts are grown on trees resembling large evergreens and grow to 30 to 40 ft. high.
+Similar to large evergreens, the macadamia tree grows between 30 and 40 feet high.
 Although they are native to Australia, most of today’s world supply is grown in Hawaii.
-They were first commercially grown there in 1921.
-A few other places, such as Indonesia, South Africa, Central America and California also cultivate some of these tasty nuts.
+Growers first began cultivating macadamia trees in Hawaii in 1921.
+Indonesia, South Africa, and California also cultivate macadamia commercially.

-Macadamia nuts are delicious when eaten raw and also when used in baked goods, especially cookies!
-They are also known for their health benefits.
-Like many nuts, macadamias are a rich source of energy, high in dietary fiber, gluten-free, high in mono-unsaturated fat, an excellent source of minerals and contain many important B-complex vitamins.
+Since the macadamia is nutrient-rich, they are known for their health benefits.
+As with many nuts, macadamias are a valuable source of energy, high in dietary fiber, gluten-free, high in mono-unsaturated fat.
+They also provide an excellent source of minerals and contain many essential B-complex vitamins.

 HOW TO OBSERVE #NationalMacadamiaNutDay

 There are many ways to enjoy this day, whether you’re looking for a healthy snack or you want to satisfy your sweet tooth.
 Grab a handful of macadamia nuts for a snack at your desk or bake them into a batch of cookies.
 Add some to your salad or mix them in with popcorn while watching a movie.
 Use #MacadamiaNutDay to post on social media.

 NATIONAL MACADAMIA NUT DAY HISTORY

 We were unable to find the origin of National Macadamia Nut Day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!